callmefish/TSN-simplify-pytorch/README.md

 # Run csce636 model test for sample video
 please run the 'test.sh'\
-there is a little change in it for better use
+the final result is in the 'result' file

 # Environment